oliviagardiner/rss_visualizer/README.md

 pip install wordcloud
 ```

-## Creating the source file
+## Creating the config file

-Define your RSS feeds url in a json file, and name it `rss_feeds.json`
+Define your RSS feeds url in a json file, and name it `rss_config.json`.
+You can do this easily by editing the `rss_config_sample.json` and renaming it.

 ```
 {